Crypto-Link-Payments/crypto-link/docs/README.md

 Discord operate from user and owner perspective.
 If you are familiar with Discord than simply click [here](https://discord.com/oauth2/authorize?client_id=706806251321032726&scope=bot&permissions=1342700624&response_type=code) to get invitation.
 Once Crypto Link joins community required role with permissions will be automatically created.

-### Required permissions for Crypto Link to operate optimally
+### :warning: Required permissions for Crypto Link to operate optimally :warning:

 * ***Manage Roles*** --> Required for Merchant System to operate optimally
 * ***Manage Emojis*** --> Eventually custom emojis will be integrated